WilliamZhang20/Temp-Aware-Mug/README.md

 The display should prompt you to press the button, after which the thermometer will take an initial measurement.
 Then, you should be prompted to turn the potentiometer knob to set a temperature.
 Push the button again to set your desired temperature, and wait for the buzz.
 You will see regular temperature updates.

+## Files Involved

+The file `ECE_198.ioc` in the home directory allows me to set configurations for the STM32.
+Not only can I activate certain settings on specific pins or clocks with the click of a button, but I can also use it to generate code in the project directory that configures the desired settings.

+Most of the work was done in the directory `Core/Src`, with the vast majority of code being written in `main.c`, the file that is first called when the board's chip begins running.
+That's where the procedure described below starts and is controlled.

+In addition, the files `liquidcrystal_i2c.c` and `liquidcrystal_i2c.h` were created as part of a library used to simplify functions for the LCD display, originally from [this](https://github.com/SayidHosseini/STM32LiquidCrystal_I2C) repository.

+Finally, the files `mlx90614.c` and `mlx90614.h` are part of a library from [this](https://github.com/dinamitemic/mlx90614) repository, which could simplify the calling of the functions used to collect temperature data.
+However, it failed to work, so we implemented the same procedure ourselves in `main.c`.

 ## How does this work?

 The project will involve the control of 5 peripherals: an LCD display, an infrared thermometer, a push button, a buzzer, and a potentiometer.